rackerlabs/design-system/_docs/layout/global-layer.md

 <div class="hxRow"  markdown="1">
 {% column left:"hxCol-md-4" %}
 Offcanvas panels are panels that serve from the global layer.
-Panels can either be offcanvas left or right, depending on the type of content being displayed, and are triggered via interacting with the global eyebrow.
+Panels can either be offcanvas left or right dependent upon the type of content being displayed and are triggered via interacting with the global eyebrow.
 Each panel has three states: Hidden, Toggled, and Extended.
 {% endcolumn %}
 {% column right:"hxCol-md-8" %}